SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Introduction

 The attention output for a query $\mathbf{q}$ under scaled dot-product attention (SDPA) is given by

-where $\alpha_i = \nicefrac{\exp(\mathbf{k}_i^\top \mathbf{q})}{\sum_{j=1}^{n} \exp(\mathbf{k}_j^\top \mathbf{q})}$ and, $\mathbf{k}_i,\mathbf{v}_i\in\R{d}$ denote the key and value vectors associated with token $i$, and $\alpha_i$ represents its attention weight.
+where $a_i = \nicefrac{\exp(\mathbf{k}_i^\top \mathbf{q})}{\sum_{j=1}^{n} \exp(\mathbf{k}_j^\top \mathbf{q})}$ and, $\mathbf{k}_i,\mathbf{v}_i\in\R{d}$ denote the key and value vectors associated with token $i$, and $a_i$ represents its attention weight\footnote{For simplicity, we avoid using the $\nicefrac{1}{\sqrt{d}}$ factor in the definition.}.
 The central challenge in approximating dense attention lies in identifying the tokens that contribute most to this sum.
-Prior work has shown that, in hindsight, the dominant contributors are those with large values of $\alpha_i \lVert \mathbf{v}_i \rVert_2^2$~\citep{desai2025hashattention}.
+Prior work has shown that, in hindsight, the dominant contributors are those with large values of $a_i \lVert \mathbf{v}_i \rVert_2$~\citep{desai2025hashattention}.
 This observation motivates selecting tokens with the largest query--key inner products $\mathbf{k}_i^\top \mathbf{q}$, commonly referred to as \emph{top-$k$} selection.
 Related extensions, such as top-$p$, further adapt this strategy by dynamically allocating token budgets across attention heads.
-Consequently, much of the sparse attention literature has focused on efficiently approximating top-$k$ selection~\citep{pmlr-v235-tang24l, yang2024double, pqcache2025, desai2025hashattention, hooper2024fast, li2024b} or top-$p$ selection~\citep{zhu2025topp}.
+Consequently, much of the sparse attention literature has focused on efficiently approximating top-$k$ selection~\citep{desai2025hashattention, li2024b, hooper2024fast, pmlr-v235-tang24l, yang2024double, pqcache2025} or top-$p$ selection~\citep{zhu2025topp}.